ideasonpurpose/docker-wordpress-dev/README.md

 - [x] [phpMyAdmin](https://www.phpmyadmin.net): Yea or nay? (why not, it was really easy to add)

-- [ ] Linking the wp-content directory as a docker volume inadvertently creates a few extra files.
-These are in .gitignore, but it's still annoying. (ie. `wp-content/upgrade`, `wp-content/index.php`, all the `themes/twenty*` directories) Possible solution might be flattening our theme up to the top level then linking that directly into the docker container.
-Or, being more selective about where we're mounting volumes
+- [x] Linking the wp-content directory as a docker volume inadvertently creates a few extra files.
+These are in .gitignore, but it's still annoying. (ie. `wp-content/upgrade`, `wp-content/index.php`, all the `themes/twenty*` directories) ~~Possible solution might be flattening our theme up to the top level then linking that directly into the docker container.
+Or, being more selective about where we're mounting volumes~~ Mount the relevant wp-content and theme subdirectories directly instead of wp-content itself.

 * [x] Can some of our wp-config add-ons be baked into the wordpress Dockerfile?
 Specifically the general debug stuff that gets repeated without changing.